Deconvolution

-In mathematics, deconvolution is the operation inverse to convolution.
+In mathematics, deconvolution is the inverse of convolution.
 Both operations are used in signal processing and image processing.
 For example, it may be possible to recover the original signal after a filter (convolution) by using a deconvolution method with a certain degree of accuracy.
-Due to the measurement error of the recorded signal or image, it can be demonstrated that the worse the SNR, the worse the reversing of a filter will be; hence, inverting a filter is not always a good solution as the error amplifies.
+Due to the measurement error of the recorded signal or image, it can be demonstrated that the worse the signal-to-noise ratio (SNR), the worse the reversing of a filter will be; hence, inverting a filter is not always a good solution as the error amplifies.
 Deconvolution offers a solution to this problem.

 The foundations for deconvolution and time-series analysis were largely laid by Norbert Wiener of the Massachusetts Institute of Technology in his book Extrapolation, Interpolation, and Smoothing of Stationary Time Series (1949).
 The book was based on work Wiener had done during World War II but that had been classified at the time.
 Some of the early attempts to apply these theories were in the fields of weather forecasting and economics.

 Description

 In general, the objective of deconvolution is to find the solution f of a convolution equation of the form:

 Usually, h is some recorded signal, and f is some signal that we wish to recover, but has been convolved with a filter or distortion function g, before we recorded it.
-Usually, h is a distorted version of f and the shape of f can't be easily recognizable by the eye or simpler time-domain operations.
+Usually, h is a distorted version of f and the shape of f can't be easily recognized by the eye or simpler time-domain operations.
 The function g represents the impulse response of an instrument or a driving force that was applied to a physical system.
 If we know g, or at least know the form of g, then we can perform deterministic deconvolution.
 However, if we do not know g in advance, then we need to estimate it.
 This can be done using methods of statistical estimation or building the physical principles of the underlying system, such as the electrical circuit equations or diffusion equations.